ryclendening/banscan-legal/support.md

 ## Privacy

-See our Privacy Policy: <privacy policy URL>
+See our Privacy Policy: https://ryclendening.github.io/banscan-legal/